inrupt/solid-common-vocab-js/README.md

 easy-to-use support for multi-lingual values for these labels and comments (and generic message strings).

+**NOTE:** This library is used extensively by the LIT Artifact Generator project that can automatically generate source-code (in multiple programming languages, including Javascript) that provides LIT Vocab Term instances for every term defined within any RDF vocabulary.
+Due to how easy it is to simply point the LIT Artifact Generator at any RDF vocabulary, and have it automatically generate all the LIT Vocab Term instances for you automatically, we don't expect manual instantiation of LIT Vocab Terms to be very common.
+However, this documentation describes the LIT Vocab Term library without any dependency or requirement to use the LIT Artifact Generator whatsoever.

 ## RDF library support
-This library is intended to act as a simple wrapper around existing low-level RDF Javascript libaries (such as RdfExt or rdflib.js), meaning LIT vocab term instances can be used easily with these libraries.
-We also provide a simple implementation that has no RDF library dependency at all.
+The LIT Vocab Term objects from this library are intended to be simple wrappers around 'NamedNode' objects from existing low-level RDF Javascript libaries, such as RdfExt or rdflib.js.
+This means that LIT Vocab Term instances can be used natively with these libraries.
+We do however also provide a simple implementation that has no external RDF library dependency at all.

 We provide implementations for both rdf-ext (https ://github.com/rdf-ext/rdf-ext) and rdflib.js.
-Our rdf-ext library simply extends the class 'rdf.defaults.NamedNode', and our rdflib.js extension extends the class 'Node'.
+Our rdf-ext library simply extends the class 'rdf.defaults.NamedNode', and our rdflib.js extension extends the class 'NamedNode'.

 ## Usage
 For detailed examples going beyond the common usages featured here, please see